erni-dan/custom-torizon-ui/README.md

 # Toradex Custom Web UI

-This repository contains the code for the custom web user interface (UI) of the Torizon web API.
+This repository contains code for an example of a custom web user interface (UI) for the [Torizon](https://www.torizon.io/) web API of [Toradex](https://www.toradex.com/).

 ## Prerequisites